For the protection of the works of art and our visitors, the following policies currently apply when you visit the Cleveland Museum of Art.

 - Maintain a safe distance from all paintings, sculptures, and decorative arts.
 Two feet is recommended.
 An alarm may sound as a reminder.
 Refrain from gesturing near the artwork.

 - Refrain from running, yelling, or disruptive behavior.

 - Courtesy to others should be exercised when using cell phones in gallery spaces.

 - Use of pencils is permitted in the galleries.
 Pens, markers, paint, charcoal, or pastels are not permitted.
 Visitors wishing to sketch or copy works of art should first request permission at the Information Desk.

 - Wedding parties looking to take quick snapshots are permitted only on the museum’s grounds or on the ground level of the Ames Family Atrium.
 Flash, tripods, monopods, selfie-sticks, and additional lighting are not permitted.
 Groups must not obstruct visitor traffic.
 All museum policies regarding packages must be followed.
-Professional photography shoots may be scheduled in advance for a fee.

 - Use of flashlights or laser pointers is not permitted.